-If you buy water, bring your own non-potable filter or drink bottled water.
+If you buy water, bring your own non-portable filter or drink bottled water.
 Non-filtered water can be problematic for tourists, especially if the country you’re visiting doesn’t have the same sanitation standards as your home country.

 Before you take a sip, inspect the top.
 Is the seal broken?
 If so, don’t drink it.
 If you’re just not sure about the water in the country where you’ll be, buy a non-potable water filter to take with you before you leave your home country.